Product Showcase Video Prompts: Hero Shots With Zero Shape Drift

 • Duration: 3 to 5 seconds.
 Past that, even guarded prompts drift.

-• Deformation guard: keep “no shape deformation, no logo morphing” verbatim.
+• Deformation guard: keep no shape deformation, no logo morphing verbatim.

 When this fits

-Use it for hero shots, landing-page loops, and email-header animations.
+Use these for hero shots, landing-page loops, and email-header animations.
 For full ad concepts with on-screen actors, switch to the broader product commercial video prompts.
 For electronics with screens, use the tech product video prompts.

 How to refine